The circular economy: Combining prosperity and ecological transition

 The roadmap is also largely based on several studies carried out by the Dutch organization Circle Economy.
 These studies provided data that will be used to document the shift, such as circularity index, carbon footprint and material footprint.

-The roadmap will be implemented in 2024 through the development of Montréal’s first three-year action plan.
+The Roadmap will be implemented in 2025 with the adoption of the first three-year action plan.